gmpovolis/Good-ReadMe-Generator/generatedREADME.md

   ## Usage

-  Install inquirer using NPM
+  Install the unquirer using NPM

+  ## License

+  APACHE 2.0

   ## Contributing

-  Please fork the repo
+  To contribute please fork the repo

   ## Tests